benrhughes/nodetsdemo/README.md

-# Super simple nodejs typescript demo
+# Super simple nodejs + typescript API demo
 This is a very simple project demonstrating how to set up a web server using nodejs and typescript.

 ## Get it running